psychofisch/GPGPU_examples/ReadMe.md

 # GPGPU_examples

 ## Intro
+This repository contains multiple technical demos that show the power of GPU computing.
-This is a proof of concept implementation of fluid particles on CPU and GPU.
+- Fluid: This is a proof of concept implementation of a fluid particles system.
+The following modes are available: CPU, OpenGL Compute Shader, CUDA, OpenCL and Thrust.
+(Thrust is disabled by default, because only part of the implementation works)
-Currently implemented modes are CPU, OpenGL Compute Shader, CUDA, OpenCL and Thrust.
+- Collision: This demo shows a simple AABB collision detection system.
+The following modes are available: CPU, OpenGL Compute Shader, CUDA, OpenCL and Thrust.
-(Thrust is disabled in the Fluid Simulation by default, because of its bad performance)
+- MiniGame: This is a *proof of concept* mini game that is a combination of the 2 demos above.
+Thrust is not available.
+- VectorAdd: A simple project that only shows the basics of GPU computing.
+Available modes: CPU, OpenGL Compute Shader, CUDA, OpenCL and Thrust.

 ### Build
-This project uses [OpenFrameworks v0.9.8](http://openframeworks.cc/versions/v0.9.8/of_v0.9.8_vs_release.zip) and it is configured that the folder structure looks this:
+All of the included projects require [OpenFrameworks v0.9.8](http://openframeworks.cc/versions/v0.9.8/of_v0.9.8_vs_release.zip) and are configured to support the following folder structure below.
+They also requires the [Nvidia CUDA Toolkit 9.1](https://developer.nvidia.com/cuda-downloads).
 ```
 <some folder>
 └───GPGPU_examples